allegro/allegro.tech/_posts/2017-03-20-hitting-the-wall.md

 Marathon uses [Zookeeper](https://zookeeper.apache.org/)
 as its primary data storage.
-Zookeeper is a key-value store focused more on data consistency then availability.
+Zookeeper is a key-value store focused more on data consistency than availability.
 One of the disadvantages of Zookeeper is that it doesn’t work well with huge objects.
 If stored objects are getting bigger, writes take more time.
 By default, a stored entry must fit in 1 MB.
 Unfortunately Marathon data layout does not fit well with this constraint.
 Marathon saves